silicon-axon/cloudformation/README.md

 # cloudformation

-This is a collection of CloudFormation templates, wrapped around Python Jinja2 templating.
+This is a collection of sample CloudFormation templates, some of which are wrapped around Python Jinja2 templating.

 ## Introduction